-The current self-funded renovation of our Student Activity Center Gymnasium will provide us with a quality facility for attracting student athletes to SMC.
+The most recent self-funded renovation of our Student Activity Center Gymnasium has provided us with a quality facility for attracting student athletes to SMC.
 Building a robust athletics program will help SMC and the College district in so many ways.
-First and foremost, it will boost enrollment by attracting high school graduates who in the past have looked beyond SMC since we lacked intercollegiate athletics.
-This move will improve occupancy rates in our modern residence halls, create more evening and weekend activities for the campus community, and provide opportunities to involve other students beyond the athletes by showcasing activities from other program areas such as a dance team, a pep band, and vocalists singing the National Anthem at home events.
-Athletics will energize our Sports Management major by providing numerous immersive experiences for students right here on campus and develop a platform to potentially launch Physical Therapy, Sports Medicine, or other health degrees at SMC.
-More broadly, athletics will draw visitors to games, meets, tournaments, and summer camps to patronize local businesses throughout the year and welcome back hundreds of alumni who participated in these activities years ago.
+First and foremost, it will continue to boost enrollment by attracting high school graduates who in the past have looked beyond SMC since we lacked intercollegiate athletics.
+This move is improving occupancy rates in our modern residence halls, creating more evening and weekend activities for the campus community, and providing opportunities to involve other students beyond the athletes by showcasing activities from other program areas such as a dance team, a pep band, and vocalists singing the National Anthem at home events.
+Athletics has re-energized our Sports Management major by providing numerous immersive experiences for students right here on campus and we hope it will develop a platform to potentially launch Physical Therapy, Sports Medicine, or other health degrees at SMC.
+More broadly, we believe athletics is drawing visitors to games, meets, tournaments, and summer camps to patronize local businesses throughout the year and is welcoming back hundreds of alumni who participated in these activities years ago.
 We believe for all of the above reasons, the rate of return on this initiative is significant to SMC.